OcMalde/fuse-phylotree/README.md

 2. ```<annotations.csv>```:

-   This file contains annotations associated with the different sequences
+   This file contains the functional annotations associated with the different sequences (e.g., PPI)

    Each line should be formatted as: ```SeqID,Annotation_1|Annotation_2```.
 Here, ```SeqID``` is the unique sequence identifier.
 It's separated from the list of annotations by a comma (```,```), and individual annotations are separated by a pipe (```|```) (e.g., ```NP_620594.1,P00451_F8|P04275_VWF```).
 Annotations must be more than one character in length.

    Refer to [this file](https://github.com/OcMalde/PhyloCharMod_publ/blob/main/data/min5_human_214_t10m1M20/leaf_Manual_214.csv) for an example

-3. ```<gene_tree.tree> (--gene_tree)```:
+3. ```<gene_tree.tree> (gene_tree)```:

    This file contains a binary rooted gene tree of the sequences in newick format.

-> :warning: **Important Notice: Default Execution and Gene Tree Input.** When running the analysis without a gene tree as input, a default rooted tree will be generated.
+> :warning: **Important Notice: Default Execution and Gene Tree Input.** When running the analysis without a gene tree as input (with ```--infer_gene_tree```), a default rooted tree will be generated.
 However, for optimal results, **it is strongly recommended to infer a properly rooted gene tree prior to analysis and use it as the input for the --gene_tree option**.
 The gene phylogenetic tree serves as a critical template for the entire analysis, thus it is essential that a reliable and accurately rooted gene tree is prepared and utilized.

 ## Output
-The main workflow output is the list of modules/annotations present/gained/lost at the different ancestral genes.
-This output is presented as a table in the file ```1_module_annotation_evolutions.csv``` (Example [here](https://github.com/OcMalde/PhyloCharMod_publ/blob/main/data/min5_human_214_t10m1M20/complete_functionChange_moduleChange_seadogMD_214.csv)).
+The main workflow output is the list of modules/functions present/gained/lost at the different ancestral genes.
+This output is presented as a table in the file ```1_module_and_function_evolutions.csv``` (Example [here](https://github.com/OcMalde/PhyloCharMod_publ/blob/main/data/min5_human_214_t10m1M20/complete_functionChange_moduleChange_seadogMD_214.csv)).
 It is strongly advised to also look at the the final gene tree (with internal node names) ```0_gene_tree.tree``` to visualise the annotated gene nodes.
 Plus, description of all modules are available in ```2_module_descriptions.csv``` and enable to get module segments (sequences and positions) based on module names.

 For an interactive visualisation of these data, various iTOL files are generated in ```3_visuReconc/``` and compressed in ```3_visuReconc.zip``` for batch upload on iTOL.